One of the things we knew wouldn't last long was "open/closed" modelling of incident states.

 - 🐛 For organisations with lots and lots of Jira users, we weren't returning them all when assigning followup actions.
 Now everyone can pitch in, which feels much fairer (thanks Future!)

-- 🐛 We more accurately reflect the "completion time" for actions updated via Jira and the web UI
+- 🐛 We more accurately reflect the "completion time" for actions updated via Jira and the dashboard

 - 🐛 If you talked to us in a thread, we responded in the main channel to let you know that doesn't work, which was weird.
 Now we keep the conversation threaded (thanks Ravelin!)